airportyh/jspec/README.txt

 === Todo

-  * evaluate under different context as not to replace any Jspec methods
+  * evaluate under different context as not to replace any JSpec methods
   * add better banner
   * add spinner / loading stats
   * add pre-processing to prevent pollution of prototypes